 Once you have chosen the type of business you want to engage in and the right people to manage the business, MAS will assess your application based on the following:

-After knowing the different types of fund management available, you may think that tax only applies to companies with a local presence in Singapore.
+After knowing the different types of fund management available, you may think that taxation in Singapore only applies to companies with a local presence.
 But, this is not necessarily the case.
 Conceptually, funds managed by fund managers in Singapore may be considered to establish a taxable presence in Singapore, even if the company they worked for is incorporated elsewhere.

 However, Singapore offers an attractive tax regime for its growing fund management industry.
 There are

-This type of tax incentive is specially designed for companies that have a local footprint in Singapore with assets or funds managed by a fund manager who lives in Singapore.
+This type of tax incentive for fund managers is specially designed for companies that have a local footprint in Singapore with assets or funds managed by a fund manager who lives in Singapore.